 The Void Haunted House

-New for 2023, The Void is a set to resemble caves and forests in the Pacific Northwest, but with creepy beasts lurking in the dark.
+The newest attraction, The Void made its debut in 2023.
+It’s a set that resembles caves and forests in the Pacific Northwest, but with creepy beasts lurking in the dark.
 The attraction’s story involves a forest ranger and hikers who all go missing.
 It’s up to you to find them all in this outdoor-themed haunted house.

 Other Information